Algebraic groups in non-commutative probability theory revisited: The free group of states

-is a group that identifies with the free probability group of states defined previously. \end{defn}
+is a group that identifies with the free probability group of states defined previously. \end{prop}

 We will decompose the proof that the two definitions of the product agree into several steps.
-For notational clarity, we write temporarily $\olessthan'$ for the product defined in Definition \ref{idprodf}.

 In the following arguments, we will use only the fact that the probabilistic definition of the product implies its associativity (the existence of a group structure will follow later from the identification of the two definitions of the product).
-Let us first compute explicitly the product law of $\mathcal G(\mathcal A)$ as defined in Definition \ref{idprodf} in the coordinates $\mathcal Y$, that is, the corresponding coproduct that we denote temporarily $\Delta_f$.
-We get from the definition of the product $\ast_f$ of states and Equation (\ref{adaptedfree}) the coproduct map:
+Let us first compute explicitly the product law of $\mathcal G(\mathcal A)$ as defined in Proposition \ref{idprodf} in the coordinates $\mathcal Y$, that is, the corresponding coproduct that we denote temporarily $\Delta_f$.
+We get from the definition of the product $\ast_f$ of states and Equation \eqref{adaptedfree} the coproduct map: